Guided Reading in the Classroom: Strategies for Success

 These prompts help students identify the source of their confusion when reading a text more closely and learn to ask for assistance.
 In the process of receiving an answer to their questions, they begin to broaden their understanding of a range of techniques they can later employ in independent reading to clarify the meaning of a text for themselves.

 In the context of guided reading, it can be helpful for students to work together to form the questions to ask their teacher.

 Rather than directly answering the questions for the group, however, teachers would do well to encourage the students to work towards finding the answers for themselves, as this not only helps knowledge retention but improves their reading independence.

 3. Summarizing READING

-Summarizing is an important skill for students to develop.
+Summarizing is an essential skill for students to develop.
 It helps students to identify the most important parts of a text or story and to learn to ignore irrelevant details and information too.
-Students who practice summarizing learn to integrate the details and the main ideas of a text in a meaningful way.
+Students who practice summarizing learn to integrate the details and main ideas of a text meaningfully.
 Summarization is useful for fiction and nonfiction genres alike.

 Annotate and Summarize

 To encourage your students to summarize a text, ask them to answer the following four things:

 ● What are the main ideas in the piece?

 ● What are the most important details or points made?